 Maintaining a separate bank account will help you keep business and personal expenses separate.
 This also helps with the record keeping part of things.
 While you’re at the bank, set up a separate savings account too.
 It’ll make it even easier to transfer your 25 to 30 cents for every dollar you earn to pay for taxes.

 Depending on your industry there are software and apps to help you track almost anything.
 Whether it be mileage, sales and returns on merchandise sold, or even tax details.
 These tools help you stay organized and compliant so find what works for you.
+In fact, there are many great reviews for Keeper that shows the tool can help you do that.

 Conducting a mid-year check-in can help you get a sense for how your business is doing and give you the information you need to make adjustments to your tax plan if needed.
 Perhaps you earned a lot more than you originally estimated and need to set aside more for taxes.
 Reviewing your documents mid-year also saves you the headache of having to go through an entire year of receipts a week before taxes are due and potentially missing deductions.